 #13 Updated by Alexander Motin over 2 years ago

 - Assignee changed from Alexander Motin to Benno Rice

 Init/rc output going to only one console should not be a new issue.
 I suppose it was like that forever, since serial and video consoles are different TTY devices, and user-space messages are going to only one of them.
 We may add a control which one to use for that, but not sure we can make them identical, even though I agree that would be very useful.

 What's about the loader messages, that indeed likely to be a new issue, related to switch from GRUB to BSD loader.
 Benno, do you have some system with UEFI and serial console to test that?

-#14 Updated by Eric Loewenthal almost 2 years ago
+#14 Updated by Eric Loewenthal over 2 years ago

 Alexander, I'm pretty sure both ttys had complete outputs before.
 I went back to check an older serial console log I had lying around, and it does include some stuff that it currently missing (the plugin_load messages and the ConnectionRefusedError traceback*, for instance).